Makogan/Hermes-Comments/README.md

 `maximum` is the maximum level of alignment , i.e the horizontal width of a title.

-`fill` is the character used ot fill the empty space in a frame.
+`fill` is the character used to fill the empty space in a frame.

 When a comment contains the substring `author` the frame is different. `title` defines the character used for autorship frames.